enerqi/odin-sciter/docs/deployment.md

 to `load_engine`.
 Note that the dylib's own install name is the absolute `/usr/local/lib/libsciter.dylib` rather than `@rpath/libsciter.dylib`, which matters to a link-time consumer and not to this one.

-Four things about signing, three of them measured from the vendored file:
+Four things about signing, three of them measured from the fetched dylib itself:

 - **it is ad-hoc signed** (`CodeDirectory` flags `0x2`, empty CMS blob).
 That is what lets arm64 macOS map it at all — unsigned code is refused outright — and it is *not* a Developer ID and not notarized
-- **so you must re-sign it with your own identity** and notarize the bundle. `codesign` rewrites the file, which invalidates the SHA-256 recorded in `external/sciter/VENDORED.md`; sign a copy in your build output, never the vendored one
+- **so you must re-sign it with your own identity** and notarize the bundle. `codesign` rewrites the file, which invalidates the SHA-256 recorded in `external/sciter/VENDORED.md`; sign a copy in your build output, never the one in `lib/` that `fetch-engine --check` verifies
 - **an engine extracted at runtime by `load_embedded` is not covered by your bundle's signature.** It is byte-identical to the embedded copy, so it keeps the ad-hoc signature and should load, but a hardened-runtime application with library validation enabled will refuse it.
 Ship the two files for a